 The other option is an unsecured loan.
 Moneybackbank, which is owned by Alliance & Leicester, has the best rate currently available at 6.7%.
 However, these loans are more risky for lenders because they are not secured on your home making it harder for them to reclaim the money if you default on repayments.
 Therefore, you may struggle to get an unsecured loan if you have a poor credit rating.

-If you are unsure about your credit profile you should search for loans using our Smart Search tool to find the deals you are most likely to be accepted for based on your credit score.
+If you are unsure about your credit profile you should search for loans using our Eligibility Checker tool to find the deals you are most likely to be accepted for based on your credit score.

 Once you have decided the course of action you are going to take to repay your debts, it is important to ensure that you do not run into similar problems again in the future.
 Therefore, it is also worth taking a careful look at all your monthly outgoings to work out where you can cut back.